European stocks fall as luxury stocks feel pain from China's woes - Up News Info

 Article content

-China-exposed luxury stocks including LVMH, Kering and Hermes fell about 3% each, also hurt by Chinese President Xi Jinping’s call for the expansion of a consumption tax.
+China-exposed luxury stocks including LVMH, Kering and Hermes fell between 1.4% and 2.4%, also hurt by Chinese President Xi Jinping’s call for the expansion of a consumption tax.

-“(Sentiment) is being driven by some of the data out of China,” said Michael Bell, global market strategist at JP Morgan Asset Management.
-“It’s ongoing concerns around the slowdown in the real estate market really.”

-Belgian materials technology and recycling group Umicore was among major laggards, falling 5.5% after it cut its profit outlook to reflect a stronger than previously expected impact from the global semiconductor shortage.

 Article content

-“When we look at the outlook in the next 12 months, valuations may come down a little bit, but not enough to offset the move higher that we see in earnings, and that should be pretty positive,” JPMorgan’s Bell said.

-European miners as well as oil and gas stocks were among the few gainers as crude futures rose past $85 a barrel and metal prices rallied.
+London’s FTSE 100 retreated from near eight-month highs after investors bet that the Bank of England plans back-to-back interest rate rises for its November and December meetings, with more to come next year.

+“The signposts all seem to be pointing to a November rate rise … which has helped drag down UK markets,” said Danni Hewson, AJ Bell financial analyst.
+“What’s certain is that raising rates can’t do anything about supply issue.”
-The Hut Group rose 5.5% after the British online retailer backed by SoftBank said it would remove its founder’s “golden share” and seek a premium listing after its shares plummeted last week.

-French biotech company Valneva shot up 32.3% after it reported positive results from a late-stage trial for its inactivated, adjuvanted COVID-19 vaccine candidate.
-(Reporting by Anisha Sircar and Sruthi Shankar in Bengaluru; Editing by Subhranshu Sahu and Anil D’Silva)
+The Hut Group rose 20.5% after the British online retailer backed by SoftBank said it would remove its founder’s “golden share” and seek a premium listing after its shares plummeted last week.
+(Reporting by Susan Mathew, Anisha Sircar and Sruthi Shankar in Bengaluru; Editing by Subhranshu Sahu, Anil D’Silva and Richard Chang)